rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

     <img src="{% asset_path cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/picture4-2.png %}" />

-### Configure the automatic updates
+### Configure automatic updates

-Use the following steps to configure the automatic updates:
+Use the following steps to configure automatic updates:

 1. To set the recurring time for each of the updates, entering the following command to open the configuration file: